jovanovskajovana/sass-grunt-build-template/README.md

 ```
 > Runs a web server for local development.

-## Sass architecture
+## 🎨 Sass architecture

-To keep stylesheets short, efficient, and easier to maintain, build the interface as a collection of (components)[./scss/].
+To keep stylesheets short, efficient and easier to maintain, build the interface as a collection of [components](./src/scss).
 Split the code in separate folders, such as `base/`, `components/`, `layout/`, `pages/`, and a single file at the root level, called `main.scss`, which imports them all to be compiled into a CSS stylesheet.

 When working on smaller projects, you can keep all reusable partials into `common/` folder and collect the page related styles into `pages/`.